Last Updated: April 9, 2014

-> Obviously it's a drastic step, and not something you do casually.
+Obviously it's a drastic step, and not something you do casually.
 But sometimes it's what you need.
-Circumstances in which you'd want to factory reset your iPhone include when you're selling it, when you're sending your iPhone in for hardware repairs, or when there's a problem with the iPhone so severe that starting from scratch is your only option (problems with jailbreaks gone bad are often fixed by factory resets).
+Circumstances in which you'd want to factory reset your iPhone include when you're selling it, when you're sending your iPhone in for hardware repairs, or when there's a problem with the iPhone so severe that starting from scratch is your only option (problems with jailbreaks gone bad are often fixed by this way).

-> If you're sure you want to reset your phone, follow these steps (which apply to iOS 6 and up):
+If you're sure you want to factory reset your phone, follow these steps (which apply to iOS 6 and up):

-> Time Required: A few minutes
+Time Required: A few minutes

 - Begin the process, if your phone is functioning enough to allow it, by backing up your data.
 Doing this saves all your data and settings to your computer or iCloud so you can restore it to the phone after the reset.
 Do this by syncing the phone to your computer or iCloud (each time you sync, it creates a backup).